-Congratulations, you have created a simple web app recommendation with a few fields.
+Congratulations, you have created a 'recommendation' web app with a few fields.
 Take some time to build out this system!

-Your web app is very minimal, so continue to build it out using ingredients and their indexes from the ingredient\indexes data.
+Your web app is very minimal, so continue to build it out using ingredients and their indexes from the ingredient_indexes data.
 What flavor combinations work to create a given national dish?